How much data does Instagram use?

 TikTok uses more data than Instagram.
 You can consume up to 948 MB per hour by just scrolling.
 If you want to upload videos, make a live video, and try filters on TikTok, you can easily use up to 2 GB of data in a single hour, 500 MB more than what Instagram can use.

 Instagram uses a lot more data than Facebook as it mostly relies on high-quality images and video content, such as Stories and Reels.
-In contrast, Facebook relies more on posts that include a lower-quality image or video, which lowers the data usage to 780 MB per hour.
+In contrast, Facebook relies more on posts that include a lower-quality image or video.